Future Continuous

 He will be playing football. → Will he be playing football?

-To form wh- question in the future continuous tense, follow the same procedure as for yes/no questions and place the appropriate wh- question word at the beginning of the sentence while omitting the part that constitutes the answer.
+To form a wh- question in the future continuous tense, follow the same procedure as for yes/no questions and place the appropriate wh- question word at the beginning of the sentence while omitting the part that constitutes the answer.

-Future Continuous: Use
+Future Continuous: Uses

 Ongoing Actions at Some Point in the Future